nest-desktop/nest-desktop/docs/deployer/deploy-openstack.rst

-The guide provides step-by-step documentation on how to deploy NEST Desktop on OpenStack resources.
+The guide provides a step-by-step documentation on how to deploy NEST Desktop on OpenStack resources.
-For more information of OpenStack, please follow the link: https://www.redhat.com/en/topics/openstack.
+For more information on OpenStack, please follow this link: https://www.redhat.com/en/topics/openstack.

-As example of OpenStack infrastructure, we used bwCloud which is assigned to the universities in Baden-Württemberg, Germany.
+As an example of an OpenStack infrastructure, we show the deployment on bwCloud, which is assigned to the universities in Baden-Württemberg, Germany.
-For more information, follow the link:  https://www.bw-cloud.org/.
+For more information bwCloud, follow the link:  https://www.bw-cloud.org/.

-Deployer can build an image on OpenStack via Packer and Ansible.
+Deployers can build an OpenStack image via Packer and Ansible.

 Requirements
   - `Packer <https://www.packer.io/downloads.html>`__